Let’s take a look at the hiring statistics for Coinbase:

 After being asked by Bloomberg interviewer Erik Schatzker, Mr. Fink says that none of his clients have expressed any interest in crypto.
 Meanwhile Schatzker states that Goldman Sachs, JP Morgan, and Morgan Stanley are building out crypto trading desks.

 Mr. Fink again states that he has not heard from any clients that they want to be in crypto.
-You can develop your own conclusion with what he says, but I believe that he may not be showing all of his cards.
+You can develop your own conclusion about what he says, but I believe that he may not be showing all of his cards.

 The Elephant in the Room: Insurance for Crypto Assets: